 If you or your loved one have been injured by an exploding e-cigarette, seek medical attention as soon as possible.
 Common injuries associated with these defective devices can lead to permanent disfigurement and possibly death.

-Those who need to be compensated for medical expenses incurred from an exploding e-cig should contact a personal injury attorney in their area that they trust for a free case evaluation.
+If you were injured by an exploding e-cigarette, it is important to find out whether or not you have a valid injury claim.
+Those who need to be compensated for medical expenses incurred from an exploding e-cig should contact an Orange County personal injury attorney that they trust for a free case evaluation.
 Those who would like to contact Timothy J. Ryan & Associates for a free consultation can do so by calling (800) 838-6644 to receive assistance day or night.